dodorlee1210/CTF_writeups/NDIAS.md

         * I read the SGO files listed in the PE24015 file.
 I also looked into Toyota Highlander recalls in 2024 in the official NHSTA website.
 No VIN numbers were to be found. **Dead-End**
 * Reading over the challenge again, I realized it was pointing to a specific case.
   * I started searching for the 2 incidents mentioned the PE24015 file: "Toyota zoox rear-end collision"
-  * I found a reddit post with information on where one of the cases happened (= Menlo Park) and a link to its incident report, but I found no VIN.
+  * I found a reddit post with information on where one of the cases happened (= Menlo Park) and a link to its incident report, but found no VIN.
        * https://www.reddit.com/r/SelfDrivingCars/comments/xb6766/zoox_had_an_injury_crash_in_menlo_park_on_august/
        * https://www.dmv.ca.gov/portal/file/zoox_082322-pdf/
   * I thought if I searched with more detailed context, more information may exist: "menlo park toyota zoox rear-end crash"